reshinto/design_patterns/Creational_patterns/AbstractFactory/readme.md

   * The button is the same object with the same functionality
     * only with a different class (Windows or Mac) depending on the operating system
 ![Abstract Factory](../images/abstract_factory_eg.png)
+## Summary
+- makes the factory process easier by offering a generic interface to build a family of related objects